The geometry of a speech is one factor that will determine its impact.

 There are many different ways in which to do it and I encourage you to think of others.

 Making your speeches circular will add polish to them.
 By returning to your introduction, you will signal to the audience that you are coming to a conclusion.
-You will reinforce the main theme of your talk.
-You will crystalize your message in your audience’s mind as if you were tying the two ends of your speech together and sealing the message inside.
+You will reinforce the main theme of your talk and crystalize your message in your audience’s mind as if you were tying the two ends of your speech together and sealing the message inside.

-Thus, I invite you to think about the basic geometry of your next speech in this way:
+Thus, I invite you to think about basic speech geometry like this: